Clara Ingram Judson Papers

 Immediate Source of Acquisition

-Gift of Mary Judson Rice and Alice Judson Canning, Clara Ingram Judson's daughters.
+Box 1 gift of Mary Judson Rice and Alice Judson Canning, Clara Ingram Judson's daughters.
+Material in boxes 2-5 donated by John K. "Lee" Bell on behalf of Clara Ingram Judson's family.

 - Authors, American -- 20th century Subject Source: Library of Congress Subject Headings